dmerejkowsky/blog/content/en/post/0071-giving-mypy-a-go.md

 I guess we'll see how the next refactoring in tsrc goes.

+_Update, a few months later_: Well, the next refactoring in tsrc went really well and mypy caught a ton of problems very early.
+I'm now using `mypy` in strict mode in almost all of my projects.

 # Conclusion

 We saw how mypy, while stilling making relative few false positives, still found inconsistencies, a few bugs, and even design problems.